vespperhq/docs/docs/04-Webhooks/01-PagerDuty.md

 6. Add a custom header called **"x-vespper-secret"** and insert your secret.
 7. Click “Add Webhook”

 That's it!
-Now Merlinn will be notified when an incident happens.
+Now Vespper will be notified when an incident happens.